 The City of Rochester's Community Development program manages the city's Community Development Block Grant (CDBG), which provides federal funding through HUD for improving the low- and moderate-income neighborhoods and providing important services to low- and moderate-income residents.
-The City of Rochester is a city of 30,038, according to 2015 estimates from the U.S. Census Bureau, and these same estimates state that 13.5% of the city's population is living in poverty (approximately 4,055 residents).
+The City of Rochester is a city of 31,526, according to 2019 estimates from the U.S. Census Bureau, and these same estimates state that 10.4% of the city's population is living in poverty.

 The most accurate estimate of the service size of the CDBG program and Community Development program is obtained through analysis of census tracts by income.
-A census tract is considered low- to moderate-income, and therefore eligible for CDBG services based on geographic area, if 51% or more of the residents within the census tract are low- to moderate income by HUD standards (\leq 80% of area median income).
-According to HUD data, a bit less than 50% of the city's population is low- to moderate-income or approximately 14,700 persons.
+A census tract is considered low- to moderate-income, and therefore eligible for CDBG services based on geographic area, if 51% or more of the residents within the census tract are low- to moderate income by HUD standards ( $\leq$ 80% of area median income).
+According to the most recent HUD data, the entire city is 51%+ low- to moderate-income.
+Therefore, the entire city will be assumed as the service area for purposes of analysis.